jaysontree/fedv_learning/Experiment/README.md

 ```

 ##### evaluation
-- YOLO model file is a class which wraps checkpoint, ema checkpoint and other meta.
+- YOLO model file is an object which wraps checkpoint, ema checkpoint and other metadata.
-- The model file saved from Swarm Learning is a pytorch checkpoint file. it is equivalent to {YOLO model}.model.
+- The model file saved from Swarm Learning script is a pytorch checkpoint file. it is equivalent to {YOLO model}.model.
 Thus you can initiate a YOLO model, and replace with your checkpoint to use YOLO api on valdiation and prediction.
 ```python
 # evaluate centralized model
 from ultralytics import YOLO